 St. Louis, Missouri

-I was diagnosed with Parkinson’s in 2018 at age 47.
-Following my diagnosis, I had to retire from my career as a Certified Registered Nurse Anesthetist because of the challenges Parkinson’s presented when performing my job.
-My unexpected early retirement opened the door for me to follow my passion to help others overcome challenges in their own lives.
+Karen was diagnosed with Parkinson’s in 2018 at age 47.
+Following her diagnosis, Karen retired from her career as a certified registered nurse anesthetist because of the challenges Parkinson’s presented when performing her job.
+Her unexpected early retirement opened the door for her to follow her passion for helping others overcome challenges in their own lives.

-I hope to bring this same passion for living well in my recovery to living well with Parkinson’s.
-I thrive when helping others embrace this philosophy.
-Most recently, I have begun coaching people with Parkinson’s to improve their lives as they navigate living with chronic illness.
-I also formed and lead a YOPD support group for the St. Louis Chapter of the American Parkinson’s Disease Association.
+Karen brings this same passion for living well in her recovery to living well with Parkinson’s.
+She serves as an Ambassador for the Davis Phinney Foundation and thrives when helping others embrace living well with Parkinson’s.
+Recently, Karen began coaching people with Parkinson’s to improve their lives while navigating a chronic illness and started a YOPD support group for the St. Louis Chapter of the American Parkinson’s Disease Association.
+When she’s not working, you’ll find Karen gardening, enjoying time with her husband, or playing with her two dogs.